dvon/home/index.md

 ideas and put them in a form that's more accessible to students in their first Java course.)

-I addition the introductory programming courses, I teach a course in computer organization and systems programming ([CIS 384](https://banner.messiah.edu:5000/BANR/mc_bwckctlg.P_EnterCatalog?subject=CIS&course=384)), as well as courses in operating systems
+In addition the introductory programming courses, I teach a course in computer organization and systems programming ([CIS 384](https://banner.messiah.edu:5000/BANR/mc_bwckctlg.P_EnterCatalog?subject=CIS&course=384)), as well as courses in operating systems